aerogear-attic/aerogear-webpush-server/README.md

 ## Channel deletion
 This can be done by sending a DELETE to the channel URL.

+## Message batching/aggregation
+Allows an application to request that a web push server deliver the same message to a potentially large set of devices, and is a separate specification called [webpush-aggregate](http://tools.ietf.org/html/draft-thomson-webpush-aggregate-00)

 ## Prerequisites
 * This project requires Java 8.